SeanJia/KnightsTourSolver/README.md

 KTSolver, created by Zhiwei Jia, is the main class for this tool.
 This tool is aimed to solve the Knight's Tour puzzle and is implemented using traditional graph search algorithm with a a designed multi-threading technique.
-The Knight's Tour puzzle is an ancient problem, go to [wikipedia](https://en.wikipedia.org/wiki/Knight%27s_tour) for more.
+The Knight's Tour puzzle is an ancient problem, go to [wikipedia](https://en.wikipedia.org/wiki/Knight%27s_tour) for more information.

 Size of the board has three options: 8x8, 6x6, or 5x5.
 Mostly of the problems can be solved within a few seconds,